ThePickleGawd/FaceTimeOS/README.md

 Control your entire Mac with AI voice Agents, via:

-1. **FaceTime**: Call MacOSAgent, it will answer and share screen.
+1. **FaceTime**: Text your Mac asking to start a FaceTime, it start a session and share screen.
 Then, talk naturally to instruct any computer-related task.
-2. **iMessage**: Text MacOSAgent, it will fulfill your prompt
+2. **iMessage**: Text any other prompt, it will fulfill your task

 ## FaceTime Demo